-1.1 Statutory History
+Statutory History

-The Florida Legislature has enacted bills in the 2002, 2004, and 2005 sessions to address the state's water supply needs.
-These bills, especially Senate Bills 360 and 444 (2005 legislative session), significantly changed Chapter 163 and 373 Florida Statutes (F.S.) by strengthening the statutory links between the regional water supply plans prepared by the water management districts and the comprehensive plans prepared by local governments.
-In addition, these bills established the basis for improving coordination between the local land use planning and water supply planning.
+The Florida Legislature has enacted bills in the 2002, 2004, and 2005 and 2011 sessions to add state's water supply needs.
+These bills, especially Senate Bills 360 and 444 (2005 legislative se significantly changed Chapter 163 and 373 Florida Statutes (F.S.) by strengthening the statutor between the regional water supply plans prepared by the water management districts a comprehensive plans prepared by local governments.
+In addition, these bills established the b improving coordination between the local land use planning and water supply planning.

-1.2 Statutory Requirements
+Statutory Requirements